mravendi/mravendi.github.io/_posts/2020-06-30-BestPractices.md

 ### Learning Rate Schedules
 When training an ML, it is normal to see that the loss function drops quickly and then stops at a certain point or plateaus.
 In such situations, changing the learning rate can help the model to scape the plateau and continue with its decline.
 To change the learning rate, learning rate schedules have been used either manually or automatically to take care of the learning rate.
 The process is that we monitor the loss value on the validation data and once it reaches a plateau, we usually decrease the learning rate by some factor.
-There are more varieties of learning rates that you can find on the PyTorch website or real examples in my [book](https://www.amazon.com/PyTorch-Computer-Vision-Cookbook-computer/dp/1838644830/ref=sr_1_1_sspa?crid=357W25TVH92GN&dchild=1&keywords=pytorch+computer+vision+cookbook&qid=1592800424&sprefix=pytocrch+comp%2Caps%2C201&sr=8-1-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUExTVlaS1VQVTQ5TUpMJmVuY3J5cHRlZElkPUEwMDc5NzE1U0xQVktER1FOVkMwJmVuY3J5cHRlZEFkSWQ9QTA4NDQ2ODFBN1pEOFhCN1dYUVAmd2lkZ2V0TmFtZT1zcF9hdGYmYWN0aW9uPWNsaWNrUmVkaXJlY3QmZG9Ob3RMb2dDbGljaz10cnVl).
+There are more varieties of learning rates that you can find on the PyTorch website or real examples in my [book](https://www.amazon.com/PyTorch-Computer-Vision-Cookbook-computer/dp/1838644830).

 ![lr-schedule](/images/tipstricks/lrsch.png)

-In PyTorch, it is very easy to define a learning rate schedule.
-Here is a snippet:
+Here is a code snippet to define a learning rate schedule:

 ```python
 from torch.optim.lr_scheduler import ReduceLROnPlateau